hortonworks/registry/docs/serdes.rst

 Message Format 1
 """"""""""""""""
 |header:| |body:<version_info><payload>|
+This is the default format to maintain backward compatibility.
 Prepends the schema version information along with the user payload in the body of the Message.

 Message Format 2
 """"""""""""""""